Deception Tip 73:

 You can get it with free refills and just sit there for several hours and if they boot you out because they need the table, happily leave, don’t worry about it.
-Go somewhere like even McDonald’s, Applebee’s, Arby’s, sit there, go over a meal time so you can sit and watch other people in their interactions.
+Go somewhere like even McDonald’s, Applebee’s, and Arby’s, sit there, and go over a mealtime so you can sit and watch other people in their interactions.
 In addition, go to public places, the park the square, if you’ve got a fountain, a mall.

 The food court would be the best place to go in a mall because now you don’t need to worry about someone needing your table.
 You don’t worry about getting kicked out, you don’t need to have anything as far as food or anything like that, so it could be a free exercise.
 You could go there, sit there for several hours and watch all these people in their interactions.